logo ASAP Utilities

 "Block Win32 API calls from Office macros"

-In case your company has the rule "Block Win32 API calls from Office macros" defined, then ASAP Utilities can't function properly.
+In case your company has the rule "Block Win32 API calls from Office macros" defined, then ASAP Utilities can't function properly because it uses Windows API calls.

-Some users may even get a cryptic error from Excel stating that the ASAP Utilities file format or file extention is not correct due to this rule.
+When this rule is applied, some users just don't see ASAP Utilities in the Excel menu anymore, others get a cryptic error from Excel stating that the ASAP Utilities file format or file extention is not correct due to this rule.
 (Excel cannot open the file 'ASAP Utilities.xlam' because the file format or file extension is not valid.
 Verify that the file has not been corrupted and that the file extension matches the format of the file.)

 From Microsoft: